Li-ChangC/Li-ChangC/README.md

-# Welcome to CC's corner of the tech world
+# Welcome to CC's corner of the tech world (๑•̀ㅂ•́)و✧

-## 👩‍💻 A little bit about me
+## 💫 About me
 - 🎓 **Education**:
    - MSIS at NEU
    - MBBS, MMed at HUST

-- 🚀 **My Journey in Tech**:
+- 🚀 **Trajectory**:
    - Transitioned from healthcare to tech, blending analytical expertise with software development to deliver impactful solutions.
-   - Solving challenges feels like completing a puzzle—every piece is a chance to learn and grow.
+   - Solving challenges feels like completing a puzzle — every piece is a chance to learn and grow.

-- 🌟 **Fun Facts**:
+- 💾 **Hidden Metadata**:
-   - My cat's picture is my secret weapon for the perfect avatar.
-Who can resist those whiskers? 🐾
+   - My cat's picture is my secret weapon for the perfect avatar. 🐾

 ## 🔧 Technical Skills